Security & Ethics - how does CoLoop remain secure

 - Data is processed by CoLoop outside of the EEA / UK in GDPR compliant manner

-- All third parties used by CoLoop have entered into binding DPAs with SCCs, you can find a list of these here
+- All data is encrypted at rest and in transit using AES-256 and TLS respectively, and all the third parties used by CoLoop have entered into binding DPAs with adequate transfer mechanisms in place.
+You can find a list of all of CoLoop’s subprocessors here.

 Data Retention